PatilShreyas/NotyKT/CONTRIBUTING.md

 - If your proposed change is approved, Fork this repo and do changes.
 - Open PR against latest *development* branch.
 Add nice description in PR.
 - You're done!

+### Code contribution checklist

+- New code addition/deletion should not break existing flow of a system.
+- All tests should be passed.
+- Verify `./gradlew build` is passing before raising a PR.
+- Reformat code with KtLint `./gradlew ktlintFormat` before raising a PR.